 Libertarians boast they are “Pro-Choice on Everything.”
-The Pro-Choice Libertarians network is made up of libertarians who want to keep the government out of the abortion issue.
+The Pro-Choice Libertarians network is made up of libertarians who want to keep the government out of the abortion issue, as well as other reproductive rights issues.
 We consider ourselves “anti-prohibition” on the issue.
 We emphasize both women’s rights to control their bodies and the negative consequences of abortion prohibition.
 See our Principles page which details how various libertarians defend the right to abortion through applying one or more of four basic libertarian principles: individual liberty, self-ownership, self-determination and limited government.
 Also learn about our strategies in our Mission Statement.

 During the 2006 Libertarian Party national convention in Portland, Oregon a mere 303 delegates led by so-called “reformists” gutted the whole Libertarian Party platform, including the abortion plank.
 It did remain pro-choice and has since read: “Recognizing that abortion is a sensitive issue and that people can hold good-faith views on all sides, we believe that government should be kept out of the matter, leaving the question to each person for their conscientious consideration.”